-Market valuation loss recognized from financial assets and derivative instruments for the first quarter of 2017 amounted to ₱688.05 million from a market valuation gain of ₱92.59 million for the same period last year.
-The decrease is attributable mainly to the mark-to-market valuation losses on fuel hedging transactions of the airline business and foreign currency forwards of the food business which was settled in April 2016.
+Market valuation loss recognized from financial assets and derivative instruments for the first half of 2017 amounted to P1.08 billion, a significant swing of P2.39 billion from a market valuation gain of P1.30 billion for the same period last year.
+This is attributable mainly to the mark-to-market valuation losses on fuel hedging transactions of the airline business.

-The Group recognized a net foreign exchange loss of ₱193.93 million from ₱1.72 billion net foreign exchange gain reported for the same period last year due to the depreciation of Philippine Peso and international subsidiaries' local currencies against the US Dollar.
+The Group recognized a net foreign exchange loss of P434.87 million, compared to an almost P1.0 billion net foreign exchange gain reported for the same period last year due to the depreciation of Philippine Peso as well as that of the local currencies of our international subsidiaries against the US Dollar.

-Other income (expense) - net account, which represents miscellaneous income and expenses, netted a loss of ₱22.67 million from last year's ₱136.28 million due to the ₱165.40 million loss on sale of one Airbus A319 aircraft recognized by the airline business last year.
+Other income (expense) - net account, which represents miscellaneous income and expenses, amounted to a gain of P397.92 million from last year's P16.81 million primarily due to P302.50 million gain on the sale of aircraft recognized by the airline business as against the P165.40 million loss on sale of aircraft for the same period last year.

-Provision for income tax decreased by 30.0% to ₱1.20 billion for the first quarter of 2017 due to benefit from deferred income tax recognized during the period by the airline and real estate businesses.
+Provision for income tax decreased by 19.9% to P2.68 billion for the first half of 2017 due to lower taxable income for the period, and reversal of deferred tax asset of the airline business.